Secondary School

 • HASS

-Year 10 students select two of the following elective subjects per semester.
+Year 10 students select three of the following elective subjects;

 • Legal Studies